ravidorr/ForkSure/docs/google-play/play_store_listing.md

 ForkSure - AI Baking Assistant

 ## Short Description (80 characters max)
-AI-powered baking assistant - snap photos, get instant recipes!
+AI-powered baking assistant - snap photos and get instant recipes!

 ## Full Description (4000 characters max)
 🍴 **ForkSure - Your AI Baking Companion**

 Transform your baking experience with ForkSure!
-Simply take a photo of any baked good and let our AI-powered assistant provide you with detailed recipes and baking tips.
+Take a photo of any baked good and let our AI-powered assistant provide detailed recipes and baking tips.

 ✨ **Key Features:**
 • 📸 **Smart Camera Integration** - Capture photos of cupcakes, cookies, cakes, and more